Introduction

 Key Considerations for Interior Scaffolding: Guardrails and Stability

-- Establish Load Limits: Clearly define and communicate the load limits for the structure.
+- Establish Load Limits: Clearly define and communicate the load limits for the scaffolding.
 Overloading can compromise stability significantly, which increases the risk of accidents.
 Establishing these limits and ensuring all team members understand them is crucial for maintaining a safe work environment.
 By adhering to these protocols, project managers can create a safer workplace and minimize the potential for stability failures.

 Proper Assembly Techniques for Interior Scaffolding